-Yes, except for persons from the Pacific Islands who are eligible only if they are U.S. nationals or permanent residents of the Commonwealth of the Northern Mariana Islands.
+Yes, except for persons from American Samoa who would be eliglible if they were born on American Samoa but considered "non-citizen residents."
 Resident aliens (green card holders) are not eligible.
 Students in the process of being awarded U.S. citizenship will need to become citizens prior to the date of the award (usually in late May of the year of selection).

 What does the Foundation mean by "State of Permanent Residence?"